absmach/supermq-docs/docs/api.md

 Channel is a group of things that could represent a special category in existing systems, e.g. a building level channel could represent the level of a smarting building system.
 For helping to keep the reference, it is possible to set an existing ID while creating the Mainflux channel.
 There are two limitations - the existing ID has to be in UUID V4 format and it has to be unique in the Mainflux domain.

-To create a channel with external ID, the user needs provide a UUID v4 format unique ID, and a `user_token`
+To create a channel with external ID, the user needs to provide a UUID v4 format unique ID, and a `user_token`

 For example: